Transforming Conflict 1: Leadership, Discipleship and Community – A Foundation Course for Christian Leaders

 The course is intensive and includes some evening sessions; we strongly recommend avoiding any other commitments during the week.

-The course will be led by Rupert Ward and Liz Griffiths.
+The course will be led by Rupert Ward, Liz Griffiths and Sue Haslehurst.

 Liz Griffiths is Director of Training for Bridge Builders.
 She is an Anglican Priest and has a broad experience of both parish ministry and adult education.
 Liz has worked in city centre and urban estate parishes, and as Vice-Principal of the Eastern Region Ministry Course, helping to train ordained and lay ministers.